djcard/errorFilter/errorFilter/README.md

 Change Log

+cd 0.0.9 - Adapted the genericStruct component to handle any data type and was therefore renamed to genericItem.
+Note: This might necessitate renaming the errorClass in your Coldbox.cfc.

 0.0.8 - fixed missing files.
 Formatting

 0.0.7 - a generic structure with no "type" key is returned as is, not "cleaned" (since this would strip out all keys)